 As an unexpected side benefit of my academic career, I have been able to indulge my love of travel.
 I spent a year as a graduate student in Italy before receiving my PhD from Stockholm University, and moving to the U.S to do post-doctoral research at Harvard University.
 While still a post-doc, I helped establish the LUMS School of Science and Engineering in my hometown Lahore, where I returned as a founding faculty member.

-I view creativity as being essential to scientific progress, just as it is to arts.
-I am fascinated not only by ideas but also by the myriad ways people engage with them, and how both people and ideas are changed by these interactions.
-These perspectives influence the popular talks I deliver in high school classrooms and to lay audiences, the educational workshops I conduct for science teachers, and my fiction and nonfiction writing.
+I view creativity as being essential to science, just as it is to the arts.
+I am fascinated by ideas, the myriad ways we engage with them, and how such interactions shape us and what we think about.
+These perspectives influence the popular talks I deliver in high school classrooms and to lay audiences, my educational workshops for science teachers, my writing workshops, and my own fiction and nonfiction writing.
 Recently, I had the opportunity to explore this intersection of interests as a Fellow at the Institute for Cross-Disciplinary Engagement at Dartmouth.
 My articles have appeared in newspapers and magazines, both in print and online, I have contributed to anthologies of science writing for adults and children, and am a regular columnist on the award-winning blog www.3quarksdaily.com.

-Currently living in Cambridge, MA, I have spent the past few years writing my first novel.
-A singular pilgrimage across time, Only The Longest Threads, [Paul Dry Books, 2014] reimagines defining moments of discovery when new scientific theories changed our understanding not only of the universe, but also our place in it.
+My debut novel, Only The Longest Threads, [Paul Dry Books, 2014] reimagines defining moments of discovery when new scientific theories changed our understanding of the universe, and our place in it.
 I currently live in Cambridge, MA where I am at work on my second book.